Antique Salesman Samples

 misunderstood of all collectibles in the

-today.
-Even the "experts" often times cannot agree on what
+marketplace today.
+Even the "experts" often times cannot agree on

-constitutes a salesman sample, display model, a simple toy, or even an outright fake.
-I have heard some even argue that
+what constitutes a salesman sample, display model, a simple toy, or even

-to door by the salesperson.
-And all of this from people that
+the store window.
+And all of this from people that supposedly know and

 Many less knowledgeable sellers call